THE HOLT CREEK JERSEYS DIFFERENCE: Grass-fed, A2A2, Polled Jersey Genetics for the Modern Grazing Dairy

 Our cattle are ranch-raised.
 Our calves are born on pasture and are raised on their own mothers or on a surrogate mother, in a herd setting.
 After weaning, calves are kept in the Gotschall family beef cattle herd in the Nebraska Sandhills until they are ready for breeding and production.
 They must have the ability to adapt to challenging weather, harvest their own forage, maintain body condition, conceive and maintain a pregnancy on grass only, with minimal inputs.
 They must first pass this real-world, no-nonsense forage-only test under the same conditions as the Angus cattle and bison on the ranch before they are able to pass their genetics on to the next generation.

 Our cattle are pasture-proven.
 Our cattle live outdoors and have a 100% forage and roughage diet.
 During the growing season, they are intensively grazed on subdivided paddocks and moved at least once daily.
 In the winter, cows receive stockpiled pasture, native grass hay, native baylage, and alfalfa.
 We use a very simple free-choice mineral program.
-We are certified organic, so in rare times of stress and sickness, cattle must respond to natural remedies and nutrition-based preventative maintenance.
+In rare times of stress and sickness, cattle must respond to natural remedies and nutrition-based preventative maintenance.
 Cattle that must have antibiotics are removed from the program.
 Over time, this has developed a herd of cattle with healthy immune systems that can take care of themselves, so you don’t have to waste valuable time and money to maintain herd health and productivity.

 We only offer semen from bulls we have used in our own herd.
 We develop almost all of our own bulls.
 We sometimes, very rarely, bring in genetics from other herds.
 These are bulls and cattle that we have physically inspected, in person, from herds with programs similar to our own, raised by trustworthy people who share similar goals and philosophies.
 What we offer to you, our customer, are the same genetics we use to achieve our goals of using Jersey cattle to convert sunlight into high-quality foods that can sustain soils, water, our family, and our community.